 When workers have a space that is ordered and consistent, they are in a better position to do their best work and keep waste to a minimum.

 Catchball is a tool borrowed from the strategy deployment approach in Lean manufacturing.
 It is simply the process of moving ideas from person to person, up and down the org chart, to define the purpose, goals, and challenges of each improvement project.
 Then, each stakeholder provides input and feedback until a plan for improvement evolves and is implemented.

 #5 Control Charts

 The use of control charts is widespread in manufacturing, but they can be of value in almost every sector.
-Data is visualized over time on a chart that displays upper and lower control limits.
-Displaying the data this way makes it easy for managers to discern between common cause, or expected variation, and special cause variation, which may be cause for concern.
+Data is visualized overtime on a chart that displays upper and lower control limits.
+Displaying the data this way makes it easy for managers to discern between common cause variation that is no reason for alarm and special cause variation, which may require immediate attention.

 #6 DMAIC (Define, Measure, Analyze, Improve, Control)

 DMAIC is an improvement cycle that uses five phases to structure the project.
-DMAIC helps ensure that each improvement decision is based on data, that results are measurable, and that success can be sustained.
+DMAIC, which stands for define, measure, analyze, improve and control, helps ensure that each improvement decision is based on data, that results are measurable, and that success can be sustained.

 #7 Gemba Walks

 Gemba means “the real place” in Japanese.
 During a Gemba walk, managers or supervisors go to the workplace to observe and identify opportunities for improvement.
-The workplace may be a factory floor, a construction site, a classroom, or office.
+The workplace may be a factory floor, a construction site, a classroom, or an office.
 The manager asks questions, observes processes, and documents what they find.
-After a period of reflection, opportunities for improvement may be documented and implemented.
+Then, after a period of reflection, opportunities for improvement are documented and may be implemented.

 #8 Hoshin Kanri (Policy Deployment)